numpy/numpy/doc/neps/nep-0040-legacy-datatype-impl.rst

-A second step necessary for parametric dtypes is currently performed within the ``TypeResolver``: i.e. the datetime and timedelta datatypes have to decide on the correct unit for the operation and output array.
+A second step necessary for parametric dtypes is currently performed within the ``TypeResolver``: the datetime and timedelta datatypes have to decide on the correct parameter for the operation and output array.
 This step also needs to double check that all casts can be performed safely, which by default means that they are "same kind" casts.